modio/modio-docs/public/en-us/features/authentication/overview.md

 # Authentication

 Authentication is a necessary process for games, users, and servers to connect with both mod.io and the API.
-Authentication allows creators to submit UGC, subscribe to favorites, share colections, enhances safety and plenty more.
+Authentication allows players to submit UGC, subscribe to favorites, share colections, sync across platforms and web, enhances safety, enables monetization and plenty more.

 The authentication guides cover two separate buckets: